A Parable of Self-Harm

-I confess It was me.
-This is not my blood.
 I don't know how things got to this point.

 They lied about me; they harmed my family and me.
 What else could I do?!

 I know it is wrong, but it feels good to be angry right now.
-I convince myself that this is a righteous anger, but deep down, I know the opposite to be true.
+I convince myself that this is righteous anger, but deep down, I know the opposite to be true.
+This is vengeance!

-I think I may have killed myself.
+I think I may have hurt myself.

-Because of my bitterness, I killed my neighbor in my heart, but as I let bitterness lead to anger, I have murdered everything good thing within me.
+I killed my neighbor in my heart because of my bitterness, but as bitterness lead to hatred, I have also murdered everything good thing within me.

 "Forgive," he responded.

 "But, do you know what they did, Lord?
 They don't deserve forgiveness."

 "I don't want to.
 It's not fair."